teleported/teleported.github.io_archive/teleported/content/posts/03-intuitions-in-ai-search.md

 ### Depth Limiting Search
 <img style="float: center" src="/post_imgs/03_dls_graph_search.gif">

 DFS can go horribly wrong if the state space is infinite.
-It is also non-optimal, in that it goes to depth of the graph even if the destination happends to be near to the root but in a path which is expanded _later_.
+It is also non-optimal, in that it goes to depth of the graph even if the destination happens to be near to the root but in a path which is expanded _later_.
 Depth limit search allows us to instruct DFS to search only till a certain depth.
 It can be applied to cases where we are confident of the depth at which a solution can be found.

 In the above animation, we instructed the algorithm to go to a depth of 4, and abort if the destination is not found with this range.

 ### Iterative Deepening Search
 <img style="float: center" src="/post_imgs/03_ids_graph_search.gif">

 Iterative Deepening Search is a type of Depth Limiting Search where we keep increasing the depth iteratively.
 This is helpful in situations where we are time bound.
 In this case, we first search for the solution to a depth of 1, then we start over again and search for a solution to a depth of 2 and so on.
-We keed doing this till we have time.
+We keep doing this till we have time.
 This is useful when the search has a timeout associated - this allows us to find the best possible move within the given time.

 ### Uniform Cost Search (informed search)
 <img style="float: center" src="/post_imgs/03_ucs_graph_search.gif">